Posted on March 05, 2013

 I broke the belt clip on my pedometer.
 Can I get replacement parts???

 If you purchased your pedometer from vkrshop.com, we will gladly provide replacement parts.
-In fact, belt clips for our VKRfitness series of pedometers are replaced free of charge for the life of the unit!!!
-Simply notify us via email and we'll verify your order - then, ship another clip.
+In fact, belt clips for our VKRfitness series of pedometers are replaced free of charge during the first 2 years of ownership.
+After that, there is a charge of $2.00 + Shipping.
+Simply notify us via email and we'll verify your order - then email you a link to make your purchase - if it's beyond the 2 year warranty period.
 Very easy!

 Will a pedometer work for bike riding???